 X-Frame-Options

-The HTTP X-Frame-Options response header controls whether a browser is permitted to render a page inside a frame, iframe, embed, or object element.
+Clickjacking attacks exploit transparent iframes to capture unintended clicks.
+The X-Frame-Options response header prevents this by controlling whether a browser renders a page inside a frame, iframe, embed, or object element.

 Note